Table of Contents[Hide][Show]

 1. It Improves Glucose Response

-Quinoa is a carb, but unlike its other counterparts, it can help in regulating sugar and conditions such as insulin resistance.
+Quinoa is a carb, but unlike its other counterparts, it can help in regulating blood sugar levels and conditions such as insulin resistance.
+This is especially important for those with type 1 or type 2 diabetes.

 In a 2016 study, researchers substituted regular breakfast meals with buckwheat and quinoa.
 Twelve healthy people and another 12 non-insulin-dependent diabetics participated.